Itching down there is no laughing matter. It can be uncomfortable and worrisome.

 - Always wear sandals in moist environments like the shower, sauna or public swimming pools.

 - Try to keep yourself dry if you tend to be sweaty.

 Yeast infections can happen to anyone with a penis or a vagina.
+Jock itch is a fungal infection that causes a red, itchy rash in the groin area.
 The good news is that they are highly treatable.